-The Guarantees will be subject to certain limitations on enforcement and may be limited by applicable laws or subject to certain defences that may limit their validity and enforceability.
+The Guarantee will be subject to certain limitations on enforcement and may be limited or subject to certain defences that may limit their validity and enforceability.

-The Guarantees given by the Guarantors provide holders with a direct claim against the relevant Guarantor in respect of the Issuer's obligations under the Notes.
-Enforcement of each Guarantee would also be subject to certain generally available defences.
-Local laws and defences may vary, and may include those that relate to corporate benefit, fraudulent conveyance or transfer, voidable preference, financial assistance, corporate purpose, and capital maintenance or similar laws.
-They may also include regulations or defences which affect the rights of creditors generally.
-If a court were to find a Guarantee given by a Guarantor void or unenforceable as a result of such local laws or defences, or to the extent that agreed limitations on Guarantees apply, holders would cease to have any claim in respect of that Guarantor and would be creditors solely of the Issuer and any remaining Guarantors.
+The Guarantee provides holders with a direct claim against the Parent in respect of the Issuer's obligations under the Notes.
+The Guarantee has not been granted as a separate instrument but under the Conditions of the Notes.
+Enforcement of the Guarantee would also be subject to certain generally available defences.
+Spanish law may also include regulations or defences which affect the rights of creditors generally.
+If a court were to find the Guarantee void or unenforceable as a result of such defences, or to the extent that any limitations on the Guarantee apply, holders would cease to have any claim in respect of the Parent and would be creditors solely of the Issuer.